JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 ```

 ### Selecting the Desired Branch
-Once you have cloned the repo, you will want to determine if you want to build the main branch which is more stable, or the development branch which is unstable but hosts our newest features.
+Once you have cloned the repo, decide whether you want to build the main branch which is more stable, or the development branch which is unstable but hosts our newest features.

 |Branch|Purpose|
 |----|----|